Film, Video & Photographic Arts

 Online Film, Video & Photographic Arts Programs

-In 2018-2019, 634 schools offered a film program of some type.
+In the 2018-2019 academic year, 634 schools offered some type of film, video and photographic arts program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|